Assessment of 48 Stock markets using adaptive multifractal approach: Background theory

 When we are going to compare the behavior of financial time series, one of the problems is the possibility of nonstationarity, which avoids using some econometric techniques.
 Even if series are cointegrated, the results of Ordinary Least Squares cannot be fully interpreted, namely the hypothesis tests to analyze correlation between series.
 To this end, traditional methods are encountered with inaccuracies.
 Jun et. al. have proposed a method for analyzing cross-correlation properties of a series by decomposing the original signal into its positive and negative fluctuation components \cite{woo}.
 Based on decomposition of original signal into its positive and negative fluctuation components, recently Podobnik et. al. introduced the cross-correlation between two non-stationary fluctuations, so-called Detrended Cross-Correlation Analysis (DCCA) \cite{DCCA}.
 After that by means of MF-DFA \cite{bun02} the generalization form of DCCA which is called Multifractal Detrended Cross-Correlation Analysis (MF-DXA) has been elaborated \cite{mf-dxa}.
 Mentioned method originally used to explain the behavior of natural phenomena, meanwhile both mentioned techniques could also be applied to economic time series, e.g. financial data.
 The existence of trends and non-stationarities in underlying data causes the correlation exponents become inaccurate and unreliable.
-Trend and non-stationarities embedded in measurements are generally classified in two categories: Polynomial and Sinusoidal trends.
-MF-DFA and MF-DXA methods are not able to remove sinusoidal trends \cite{kunhu,trend2}.
-As the complementary procedure to eliminate mentioned trend Fourier Detrended Fluctuations Analysis (F-DFA) \cite{f-dfa,movahedplasma}, which is actually a high-pass filter, and Singular Value Decomposition (SVD) \cite{trend3,trend3-1,dccasadegh} are recommended to use.
+Trends and non-stationarities embedded in measurements are generally classified in two categories: Global and local trends.
+Beside this classification, one has also two important class for trends from mathematical point of view as: Polynomial and Sinusoidal trends.
+In global detrending, linear, polynomial or exponential functions are assumed.
+In Empirical mode decomposition local extrema are determined and by using them the intrinsic trend functions to be computed \cite{wu07}.
+For local detrending approached, moving average of data is done.
+In many cases, MF-DFA and MF-DXA methods are not able to remove superimposed trend in data, especially in the presence of sinusoidal trends \cite{kunhu,trend2}.
+As the complementary procedure to eliminate mentioned trend Fourier Detrended Fluctuations Analysis (F-DFA) \cite{f-dfa,f-dfa2,movahedplasma}, which is actually a high-pass filter, Singular Value Decomposition (SVD) \cite{golub,trend3,trend3-1,dccasadegh} and adaptive detrending method \cite{hu09} are recommended to use.
 Indeed the most relevant signature for superposition of sinusoidal trends is the existence of cross-over in the fluctuation function of MF-DFA or MF-DXA (see following subsection for more details).
-In the following, we explain the detail of MF-DXA as a method for analyzing stock data sets.
+In this paper we use adaptive detrending algorithm to remove local trends and then MF-DXA method will be applied on clean data sets.
+In the following, we explain the detail of adaptive MF-DXA (AMF-DXA) as a method for analyzing Stock data sets.